QuantumKane/zillow_regression_project/README.md

 According to Marian White from [moving.com](https://www.moving.com/tips/7-key-factors-that-impact-the-value-of-your-home/), the top two factors are location and square footage.
 >"Ask any Realtor what the most important factor is when it comes to a
 >home’s value, and they’ll tell you: “location, location, location.”
->The size of the home is the nextimportant factor in determining
+>The size of the home is the next important factor in determining
 >the value of your home."

 ## Inital Questions and Hypotheses